dawillcox/python_combine_settings/README.md

-# CONFIG_BUILDER
+# COMBINE_SETTINGS
 Build configuration settings from a hierarchy of files.

-`config_builder` constructs a configuration for an application, combining settings from a list of configuration files.
+`combine_settings` constructs a configuration for an application, combining settings from a list of configuration files.
 Files are read in order from most generic to most specific, with each found configuration updating settings from the previous files.
 Settings can be system-wide, user-specific (possibly read-only to the user),